bartlett-high-school/code-copy-1-RyanHarker/READ ME.md

 <h2>Directions</h2>
 <ol>
   <li>Download this repository.</li>
+  <li>Visit <a href="http://www.unsplash.com" target="_blank">unsplash.com</a> and choose a photo you would like to use as your instagram photo.
+Download it and rename it to something simple (lowercase, no spaces).</li>
   <li>Open the image named 'code-copy-1.png' and study it closely.
 You will be attempting to make an exact replica of this design, replacing the image with one of your choosing.</li>
   <li>Open the file named 'index.html' from this repository.
 For this Code Copy, you may write your CSS in a <code>style</code> tag within the <code>head</code> tag.</li>
   <li>Recreate the design you see in 'code-copy-1.png' using only HTML and CSS.
 Upload your files to your github repository when you are finished.</li>